rereremin/bioinformatics_skills/lab_report.md

 - stxA (Shiga toxin subunit A precursor)

 ### Tracing the source of toxin genes
+Shiga toxin geens are stxA, stxB.
+These geens are flanked by wrbA, agp, cbpA, cbpM, tor-genes (D, A, C, R, T, S) on the one side and rut-genes (G, F, E, D, C, B_2, A) on the other.

 ### Antibiotic resistance detection
 #### E.coli X